By Ana on Mar 23, 2018 5:06:05 PM

 Did you know that more than 70 million people around the world suffer from an eating disorder?

-What's more, 1 in 5 women is affected by an eating disorder.
-That's why today on the blog we want to talk about how to treat these patients with Virtual Reality.
+1 in 5 women are affected by an eating disorder.
+To help lower this number we want to help treat patients suffering from an eating disorder with Virtual Reality.

 Treat eating disorders with Virtual reality

 The eating disorders, also known as Eating Behavior Disorders (EBD), can be treated very effectively with Virtual Reality.
-It is a tool particularly beneficial in cases of Bulimia Nervosa (BN), Nervous Anorexia (AN) and Binge Eating Disorder (BED).
+It is a tool particularly beneficial in cases of Bulimia Nerviosa (BN), Anorexia Nerviosa (AN) and Binge Eating Disorder (BED).

-The effectiveness of Virtual Reality is demonstrated by several studies and it can be used to treat various factors.
-It works as an exposure therapy to reduce the desire or impulse towards food and to normalize eating patterns, as well as to help patients to be aware of their distortion of their own body image, to confront and correct such distortion, get a more realistic perception and reduce dissatisfaction with one’s own body.
+The effectiveness of Virtual Reality is demonstrated by several studies and can be used to treat various factors.
+It works as an exposure therapy to reduce the desire or impulse towards food and to normalize eating patterns.
+As well as increase awareness in patients of their distortion of their own body image, confront and correct such distortion, gain a more realistic perception and reduce dissatisfaction with one’s own body.

 Furthermore, there are several psychologists and health centers that have already used this environment to work on Eating Behavior Disorders with Psious.